History of Spain: Francoist Spain (1939–1975)

 The Francoist regime resulted in the deaths and arrests of hundreds of thousands of people who were either supporters of the previous Second Republic of Spain or potential threats to Franco's state.
 They were executed, sent to prisons or concentration camps.
-According to Gabriel Jackson, the number of victims of the White Terror (executions and hunger or illness in prisons) just between 1939 and 1943 was 200,000.
+According to Gabriel Jackson, the number of victims of the White Terror (executions and hunger or illness in prisons) between 1939 and 1943 was 200,000.
 Child abduction was also a wide-scale practice.
 The lost children of Francoism may reach 300,000.

 During Franco's rule, Spain was officially neutral in World War II and remained largely economically and culturally isolated from the outside world.
 Under a military dictatorship, Spain saw its political parties banned, except for the official party (Falange).
 Labour unions were banned and all political activity using violence or intimidation to achieve its goals was forbidden.

 Under Franco, Spain actively sought the return of Gibraltar by the United Kingdom, and gained some support for its cause at the United Nations.
 During the 1960s, Spain began imposing restrictions on Gibraltar, culminating in the closure of the border in 1969.
 It was not fully reopened until 1985.

 Spanish rule in Morocco ended in 1967.
 Though militarily victorious in the 1957–58 Moroccan invasion of Spanish West Africa, Spain gradually relinquished its remaining African colonies.
 Spanish Guinea was granted independence as Equatorial Guinea in 1968, while the Moroccan enclave of Ifni had been ceded to Morocco in 1969.
-Two cities in Africa, Ceuta and Melilla remain under Spanish rule and sovereignty.
+Two cities in Africa, Ceuta and Melilla, remain under Spanish rule and sovereignty.

 The latter years of Franco's rule saw some economic and political liberalization (the Spanish miracle), including the birth of a tourism industry.
 Spain began to catch up economically with its European neighbors.

 Franco ruled until his death on 20 November 1975, when control was given to King Juan Carlos.
-In the last few months before Franco's death, the Spanish state went into a paralysis.
+In the last few months before Franco's death, the Spanish state was paralyzed.
 This was capitalized upon by King Hassan II of Morocco, who ordered the 'Green March' into Western Sahara, Spain's last colonial possession.